SebTheN1/SebTheN1/README.md

  </p>

 ## <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="25">  <b>About Me</b>
-I am Al-Amin, a student and tech enthusiast with a passion for software development.
-Constantly exploring new technologies and embracing challenges, I thrive in the dynamic world of technology.
-With a focus on collaboration and community support, I strive to inspire others to push their boundaries and pursue greatness.
+I'm Sebastian Guerra, a student and technology enthusiast passionate about software development.
+I'm constantly exploring new technologies and tackling challenges, and I thrive in the dynamic world of technology.
+Focused on collaboration and community support, I strive to inspire others to push their limits and achieve excellence.
 Let's create innovative solutions together!

 <br>